 Paintings have always been commissioned which celebrate people and events in CH history.
 These include contemporary portraits of the Founder, King Edward VI, of Benefactors from the 16th century onwards and of Treasurers, Headmasters and Headmistresses.
 Many paintings adorn the main buildings in the school, including, in the Dining Hall, one of the largest paintings in the world.
 This was completed in 1690 to commemorate the Foundation of the Royal Mathematical School in 1673, measures 26 metres by 5 metres and is known simply as The Verrio, after its painter.
 In the Chapel there are 16 large murals, depicting incidents in the history of the Christian Church, which were painted by Sir Frank Brangwyn between 1913 and 1923.

 More recent customs include the following:

-The School Band, which plays each weekday when all the pupils march into lunch and which also plays at ceremonial functions, was founded in 1868;
+The School Band, which plays four days a week when all the pupils march into lunch and which also plays at ceremonial functions, was founded in 1868;

 The Lord Mayor’s show has been attended by the school band annually since 1981;